Proteomic landscape of liver tissue in old male mice that are long-term treated with polysaccharides from Sargassum fusiforme†

-Sargassum fusiforme is a kind of brown algae and well known as a longevity promoting vegetable in Northeastern Asia.
+Sargassum fusiforme is a type of brown algae and well known as a longevity promoting vegetable in Northeastern Asia.
 The polysaccharides derived from Sargassum fusiforme (SFPs) have been suggested as an antioxidant component for anti-aging function.
-However, the globally molecular changes in vivo by SFPs have not been fully elucidated.
+However, global molecular changes in vivo by SFPs have not been fully elucidated.
 Here, we present a proteomics study using liver tissues of aged male mice that were fed with SFPs.
-Of a total of forty-nine protein spots, thirty-eight were up-regulated and eleven were down-regulated, showing significant changes in abundance by two-dimensional gel electrophoresis.
+Of forty-nine protein spots, thirty-eight were up-regulated and eleven were down-regulated, showing significant changes in abundance by two-dimensional gel electrophoresis.
 These differentially expressed proteins were mainly involved in oxidation–reduction, amino acid metabolism, and energy metabolism.
-Forty-six proteins were integrated into a unified network, taking Catalase (Cat) as the center.
-Intriguingly, most proteins were speculated as mitochondrial-located proteins.
+Forty-six proteins were integrated into a unified network, with catalase (Cat) at the center.
+Intriguingly, most of the proteins were speculated as mitochondrial-located proteins.
 Our findings suggested that SFPs modulated antioxidant enzymes to scavenge redundant free radicals, thus preventing oxidative damage.
-In conclusion, our study provides a proteomic view on how SFPs have beneficial effects on aspects of antioxidant and energy metabolism during aging process.
+In conclusion, our study provides a proteomic view on how SFPs have beneficial effects on the aspects of antioxidant and energy metabolism during the aging process.
 This study facilitates the understanding of anti-aging molecular mechanisms in polysaccharides derived from Sargassum fusiforme.